flipperdevices/flipperzero-firmware/README.md

 ## Usage

+Plug in the Wi-Fi Dev board to the flipper.

 Open the app on the Flipper and press `Start portal` on the main menu.
 After a few seconds you should start to see logs comming in from your Wi-Fi dev board and the AP will start and the LED will turn green.

 The AP will take the name that is in the `ap.config.txt` file located on your Flipper in the `apps_data` folder.